bbangert/velruse/docs/providers.rst

 YAML Parameters
 ---------------

-The Google Provider requires that an OpenIP provider configuration be present in your configuration file in order to provide the ``Realm`` and ``Endpoint`` configuration values.
+The Google Provider requires that an OpenID provider configuration be present in your configuration file in order to provide the ``Realm`` and ``Endpoint Regex`` configuration values.

 The following are only required if using the OAuth hybrid: